 Certain medications can impact the production of testosterone in men.
 Primary hypogonadism can be caused by cancer treatments such as chemotherapy or radiation, which can affect the testes.
 The hypothalamic-pituitary axis can be affected by opiate pain medications and hormonal therapies, leading to testosterone deficiency.

-The connection between testosterone levels in your blood and your body weight goes both ways.
+The connection between testosterone levels in your blood and your body weight is reciprocal.
 When testosterone levels drop, you might gain more fat and lose some muscle, which changes how your body is built.
 Guys who are overweight or obese can have up to 30% less testosterone than guys who are at a healthy weight.

 Using drugs and drinking a lot of alcohol can mess up how your testicles, pituitary gland, and hypothalamus work.
 For example, drinking too much alcohol can harm special cells in the testicles that make testosterone and lower the levels of certain hormones from the pituitary gland, which leads to low testosterone.